engn33r/curve-docs-1/docs/crvUSD/controller.md

-The Controller is the contract the user interacts with to create a loan and further manage the position.
+The Controller is the contract the **user interacts with to create a loan and further manage the position**.
 It holds all user debt information.
 External liquidations are also done through it.

 Each market has its own Controller, created from a blueprint contract, when a new market is successfully added via the `Factory`.